One Version service updates FAQ

 Can I delay an update?

-You can pause an update up to 3 months by way of LCS configuration.
-After this period, an update will be scheduled and monthly updates resumed.
+You can pause an update up to 3 months or 2 consecutive service updates by way of LCS configuration.
+After this period, an update will be scheduled and auto-applied by Microsoft.
 The update experience for a delayed update will incur additional downtime.

 What if I find an issue during the sandbox update?